carloscabir/My-Coding-Projects-carloscabir/02-fullstack/00-todo-app/README.md

-`THIS README IS FOR THE MAIN REPOSITORY, BOTH WITH AND WITHOUT PERSISTENCE`

-[] Create a a directory in my projects with both projects (to copy this and develop the new one there)

 # React + Typescript Todo!
 A Todo made with `React + Typescript` and `MongoDB Atlas` as database This Todo was made according to @midudev course while I was watching the class